bobbadshy/touchosc_obxd_template/README.md

   sustain is being held!
 Play a bass note and sustain it, switch octave, and play a melody on top. :)

+**A note on manipulating the two oscillators:**

+Since MIDI has the well-known limitation of only supporting 128 discrete steps on normal MIDI CC messages, this resolution is, of course, not enough to allow for true continuous manipulation of the available oscillator ranges.
+However, the OB-Xd GUI also does not offer true continuous control of the two oscillators.
+It does have a fine-control setting, but at the current version (3.6), this fine-control setting is a bit hard to operate, and is also limited to discrete steps.
+So, while the oscillator controls in OB-Xd offer more fine control than this surface, the controls in this surface are *almost on-par* with the resolution available in the OB-Xd GUI.
+Maybe in a future version, OB-Xd will improve the oscillator controls, and also add high resolution MIDI support.
+(MIDI has the option to send high resolution values encoded in MSB and LSB bit values, as for example, is the default mode for MIDI pitchbend message.)

 ## Usage